Pennsylvania Sports Betting

 Is there anything I can’t bet?

 High school sporting events of any kind are not permitted for wagering.
 This rule will likely be universal no matter which state you visit.
+However, you can bet on college sports, even on PA teams playing in the state.

-Collegiate and Olympic sports will likely be available.
+Olympic sports will likely be available.
 However, there may be some variation in availability on a case-by-case basis.

 What other options for gambling exist in Pennsylvania?